Training

 Thursday: tempo run

-Friday: 30-35 minutes at conversational pace
+Friday: 30-35 minutes at conversational pace, and strides

 Saturday: long run